mikelewek/FSD_P2_TournamentResults/README.md

-Tournament Results - FSD Project 2
+##Tournament Results - FSD Project 2
 ------------------------------------
-<p>This application stores game data, ranks and pairs players for a Swiss-Pairing scoring tournament.</p>
+This application stores game data, ranks and pairs players for a Swiss-Pairing scoring tournament.

-The Repo.
+###The Repo.
 Contains the Following Files
 -------------------------------------
  1. tournament.py - Contains functionality to connect to a PostgreSQL database and ability<br>to get, store, and delete player matches.<br>